harshlohia11/face_detection/README.md

 # face_detection

-This is a face detection classifier which detects the face in a image or a video.
+I made a face detection classifier which detects the face and differentiates it by forming a rectangualr block.

+-Language used-Python

+-Tools used-OpenCV

+I have tried to explain the objects I used in the OpenCV libray with comments

+If you are not working on a online platform then you need to install OpenCV using pip-

+Here's the command you need to run to install this libray-

+pip install opencv-python

+After this you should be good to run the code.